 Note

 ASD's Blueprint for Secure Cloud includes guidance for SharePoint sharing configuration.
-ASD advice recommends restricting all sharing links to only people in your organization.
+ASD recommends restricting all sharing links to only people in your organization.
 Setting all sharing to internal only is a good default state for organizations operating at PROTECTED level.

 Some organizations need to adjust their sharing configuration to cater for advanced use cases such as secure collaboration with other organizations.
-Provided advice such as that included in High external collaboration control and other relevant sections of ASD's Blueprint for Secure Cloud have been followed, then this can be done with a low level of risk and can easily result in a configuration that better caters for information security than traditional approaches of emailing file attachments.
+Provided guidance such as that included in High external collaboration control and other relevant sections of ASD's Blueprint for Secure Cloud have been followed, then this can be done with a low level of risk and can easily result in a configuration that better caters for information security than traditional approaches of emailing file attachments.

 In addition to location-based sharing restrictions, organizations should implement DLP policies to block, or warn and dissuade users from external sharing of items that aren't appropriate for external distribution.
 The following example policy applies to the PROTECTED documents, preventing them from being shared with external users: